ngbeslhang/Rotom/README.md

 ## Warnings

-I hereby declare that I will NOT be responsible for any consequences for not following the warnings mentioned below should they happen to you. ***__You have been warned.__***
+I hereby declare that I will NOT be responsible for any consequences from not following the warnings mentioned below should they happen to you. ***__You have been warned.__***

 - **DO NOT** edit .gitignore UNLESS you know what are you doing.
 - Running selfbots are **STRONGLY DISCOURAGED** except for really specific circumstances.